-Beyond lazing by the pool, playing tennis or being soothed by aromatic massages, guests may take advantage of their private Diversity Excursions led by local university-educated guides that will take you off the beaten tourist track - behind the medina's closed doors, into herb shops and landmark gardens, or the nearby countryside to learn about Moroccan customs, cuisine and art.
+Beyond lazing by one of the five swimming pools (yes, five!), playing tennis or being soothed by aromatic in-room massages, guests may take advantage of their private Diversity Excursions led by local university-educated guides that will take you off the beaten tourist track - behind the medina's closed doors, into herb shops and landmark gardens, or out to the nearby countryside to learn about Moroccan customs, cuisine and art.
 But whether you choose to relax or explore, the Martins will go out of their way to ensure your stay in Morocco is an unforgettable one.

-- The ultimate treat to the senses, from the fragrant flower-lined courtyards, exquisite design and blend of rich colours to the five pools, all of it surrounded by an extraordinary garden
+- The ultimate treat to the senses, from the fragrant flower-lined courtyards, exquisite design and blend of rich colours to the five pools and candlelit roof terrace, all of it surrounded by an extraordinary garden

 - Delicious food, a fusion of Mediterranean/Moroccan/Senegalese and Indian cuisine utilising organic produce from the gardens